bkesterbyld/fabulous-oregano/content/pages/features.md

     image: images/featuress.png
   - section_id: call-to-action
     type: section_cta
-    title: This Is Call to Action Block!
+    title: Ready to learn more?
     subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started